 The full proposal is in detail below:

 ????
 Mortgage lenders will offer an automatic 3-month mortgage payment holiday for customers impacted, directly or indirectly, by COVID-19.

 ????
 The mortgage payment holiday will apply to customers who are up to date on their payments, not in arrears, and wanting to self-certify that COVID-19 impacts them.

 ????
-This means that lenders will not complete an income and expenditure assessment, or evaluation of alternate payment options as ordinarily required under MCOB.
+This means that lenders will not complete an income and expenditure assessment or evaluation of alternate payment options as ordinarily required under MCOB.

 ????
 This proposal will allow lenders to be more responsive to customer needs and offer forbearance in a simple way to customers in an environment where COVID-19 also impacts the operation of collections teams made.

 ????
-Customers will be made aware that interest will accrue in the holiday period and they will need to make up deferred payments in the future.
+Customers will be made aware that interest will accrue in the holiday period, and they will need to make up deferred payments in the future.

 ????
 Customers who wish to undertake a full assessment of their ability to pay or financial difficulty may still do so.

 ????
 The customer would contact the lender and inform them that they are affected by COVID-19.

 ????
 The lender would accept these details from the customer and offer an automatic 3-month mortgage payment holiday.

 ????
 Having no evidence will be sought from the customer.

 ????
 The lender makes the customer aware that interest will accrue and will be contacted at the end of the three months to complete an assessment of the customer’s circumstances.

 ????
 The lender notifies the customer that if they wished to complete a full assessment now, there might be other forbearance options more suitable to the customer.

 You must ask this question to your lender directly and record the response, including the date and the name of the person you are speaking to avoid confusion later.
-Different lenders are doing different things.
+Different lenders are doing other things.

 At the moment, no Lenders have withdrawn mortgage offers; in fact, some are extending offers past the standard six-month expiration date.

-You should not pull out of your purchase unless, for example, you are worried about losing your job as a result of Coronavirus.
+It would help if you did not pull out of your purchase unless, for example, you are worried about losing your job as a result of Coronavirus.
 We are advising everyone to proceed as usual for now and “wait and see” – you are not committed to completing your purchase until contracts get exchanged.

-In some cases, lenders can offer you a temporary switch to interest-only in order to reduce your monthly payments but not to add any further to the loan amount by still servicing the interest payments each month.
+In some cases, lenders can offer you a temporary switch to interest-only to reduce your monthly payments but not to add any further to the loan amount by still servicing the interest payments each month.

-It may not be necessary to convert all your mortgage to interest only, and it may be that putting part of the mortgage on this basis could give you the breathing space you need.
+It may not be necessary to convert all your Mortgage to interest only, and it may be that putting part of the Mortgage on this basis could give you the breathing space you need.

-People with savings may find that remortgaging onto an offset basis could give them a helping boost they were looking for, they will be cutting down on their monthly payments whilst keeping hold of their savings.
+People with savings may find that remortgaging onto an offset basis could give them a helping boost they were looking for, and they will be cutting down on their monthly payments whilst keeping hold of their savings.

 For example, someone with a £400,000 loan and £100,000 in savings would only pay interest on £300,000.
-This will massively reduce their monthly mortgage payments.
+Either way, this will massively reduce their monthly mortgage payments.

-For others, a straight remortgage to another lender, calculating the cost of any early repayment charges, may well be enough to ease the burden or simply extending the term of your mortgage.
+For others, a straight remortgage to another lender, calculating the cost of any early repayment charges, may well be enough to ease the burden or simply extending the term of your Mortgage.

-If you still have any other questions on mortgage payment holidays or just want general Mortgage Advice in Birmingham, give us a call today.
+If you still have any other questions on mortgage payment holidays or want general Mortgage Advice in Birmingham, give us a call today.
 We want to help you and your mortgage journey through these tough few months ahead.
 Speak to an experienced Mortgage Advisor in Birmingham today.